jupyter/enhancement-proposals/binder-api/README.md

 ## Deploy

-Once an environment is staged, we can deploy it as an on-demand server.
+Once a template is regsitered, we can deploy it as an on-demand application (including a container + services + resources)

-Launch a single server
+Launch a single application

 ```
-POST /deployments/{environment-name} HTTP 1.1
+POST /applications/{template-name} HTTP 1.1
 Accept: application/json
 ```